santiestradafite/api-vending-machine/README.md

             All items.
 If there's any vended item, it will also be here with the field is_vended = true, but I wanted to return it separately on vended_item as well to make it more visible.
         - Coins:
             All coins.
-If there's any returned coin, it will also be here with the field is_returned = truem but I also wanted to return them separately on returned_coins to make them more visible.
+If there's any returned coin, it will also be here with the field is_returned = true but I also wanted to return them separately on returned_coins to make them more visible.
-            Each con also has a field is_inserted to keep track of them before vending an item.
+            Each coin also has a field is_inserted to keep track of them before vending an item.